wp-plugins/nelio-ab-testing/readme.txt

 page theme options...)
 * A/B and multivariate test of WordPress posts (title, content, page style, post theme options...)
+* Select one or more alternative themes among the installed ones and test which one works better!
 * Fresh information about the evolution of the experiment every day
 * Nice graphics about visitors, conversions, improvements, ...
 * Definition, management, and tracking of experiments integrated in WordPress